tradle/mycloud/README.md

 ### Install local playground tools

-- [redis](https://redis.io/topics/quickstart) - a key value store used by the local simulator of AWS's IoT broker.
-(On OS X, you can `brew install redis`)
 - [awslocal](https://github.com/localstack/awscli-local). aws-cli wrapper for querying localstack.
 (On OS X, install with `[sudo] pip install awscli-local`)

 ### Install development tools